garrandall/popular-music-data/tracks/shoop-shoop--never-stop-givin--you-love--michael-cooper.md

 Love it to me, love it to me alone

 Oh, baby, sweet baby
-Oh, baby i want you, girl
+Oh, baby I want you, girl
 I believe in your heart
 I can't believe it that i'm
 Living my life without you